ancc-iitd/competitive-programming-resources/setup/README.md

 * `g` is a flag which allows you to use `gdb` debugger, which is a very powerful tool to debug your code.
 Check this [video](https://www.youtube.com/watch?v=svG6OPyKsrw) out to learn more about it.
 * `o` sets the name of the executable file, it is `a.out` or `a.exe` by default.
 * The command after `&&` is executed after the previous command runs succesfully.
 * If interested, you can view all compiler options by running `g++ --help`, also if you are interested to know how code is compiled, then run `g++ template.cpp -save-temps`, it will show all the intermediate files.
-Basically, the `.ii` file contains the complete pre-processed source code which resolves all #define #include instructions, the `.s` file contains the actual machine CPU instructions in x86 or arm64 depending on architecture, the `.o` contains object code, and `.out` or `.exe` finally links all the codes and the libraries to give the final executable.
+Basically, the `.ii` file contains the complete pre-processed source code which resolves all #define #include instructions, the `.s` file contains the actual machine CPU instructions in x86 or arm64 depending on architecture (Watch [Ben Eater](https://www.youtube.com/watch?v=yOyaJXpAYZQ) to understand more), the `.o` contains object code, and `.out` or `.exe` finally links all the codes and the libraries to give the final executable.

 ### Using snippets to write code fast
 While coding, sometimes there are blocks of code we use frequently.
 To avoid having to write them by hand every time, we can create snippets to insert those lines of code quickly into our project.

 Read the [documentation](https://docs.sublimetext.io/guide/extensibility/snippets.html) for syntax of snippets.
-In the User.zip, we have provided some `.sublime-snippet` files for example.
+In the [User](https://github.com/ancc-iitd/Competitive-programming-resources/tree/main/setup/User) folder, we have provided some `.sublime-snippet` files for example.

 * To get the skeleton of the `template.cpp` file in a new code, rather than having to copy paste, just type in `cpp` and press `Tab` on keyboard, it will also take you to the `solve()` function body.
 * To create a for loop for repeating `N` times, type in `rep`, then the initial variable, then tab, then initial value, then tab, then upper value, then tab.
 To leave them to default, just keep pressing `tab` and move on.
 You can write similar snippets for taking input or output of a vector or other data structures.